-Links betw Links between the Sustainable Development Goals and Culture SD Goal Guetrinable Davidanment Carl The role of culture in implementing the Sustainable ONI Sustainable Development Goal Developinent Goal Goal 6 Ensure availability and sustainable management of water and sanitation for all.
+Links betw Links between the Sustainable Development Goals and Culture SD Goal The role of culture in implementing the Sustainable No Sustainable Development Goal Development Goal Goal 6 Ensure availability and sustainable management of water and sanitation for all.
 Traditional knowledge, values, and customs can provide an opportunity to learn how to use ecosystems properly, which is directly related to clean water availability and sanitation.
 Goal 7 Ensure access to affordable, reliable, sustainable, and modern energy for all.
 Certain cultural factors can be used as models for energy generation and consumption.
 By employing traditional businesses and cultural heritage knowledge, creative people can participate in creating educational and awareness-raising activities related to energy generation and consumption, especially in the field of energy efficiency.
 Goal 8 Promote sustained, inclusive, and sustainable economic growth, full and productive employment, and decent work for all.
-Indicators: 1.
-The percentage of people employed in the cultural sector of the total working population.
-2. The percentage of UN development assistance systems, national development plans, and local development plans integrating culture.
-3. Contribution of creative and cultural activities to the gross domestic product.
-4. Index of interface and coverage of technical and vocational training and higher education systems in the field of art and culture.
+Indicators: The percentage of people employed in the cultural sector of the total working population.
+The percentage of UN development assistance systems, national development plans, and local development plans integrating culture.
+Contribution of creative and cultural activities to the gross domestic product.
+Index of interface and coverage of technical and vocational training and higher education systems in the field of art and culture.
+The percentage of countries that implemented/adopted social security and tax laws and regulations for self-employed artists according to 1980 UNESCO recommendation on the status of an artist.
 Cultural and creative sectors can become areas of inclusive, sustainable, and fair employment if decent working conditions, which are in line with international human rights, are ensured.
 Cultural aspects can be integrated into tourism strategies.
-It is essential to ensure that cultural identities, as well as related activities and assets, would not be deco-desexualised and that the benefits would be reinvested into cultural activities.
+It is essential to ensure that cultural identifies, as well as related activities and assets, would not be deco-desexualised and that the benefits would be reinvested into cultural activities.
 This goal can be achieved by supporting productive activities, job creation, entrepreneurship, creativity, and innovations in the development of small- and medium-sized enterprises, taking advantage of local access, human resources in the regions and isolated areas, and adequate funding.
 Sustainable tourism promotes local culture, which, in turn, creates jobs and culturally promotes the development of valuable products.
-The percentage of countries that implemented/adopted social security and tax laws and regulations for self-employed artists according to 1980 UNESCO